ACLS Certification - Official Site | Powered by CPR.com

 • RHYTHM: atrial rhythm is regular; ventricular rhythm is usually regular but may be irregular if a variable block is present

-• P WAVE: saw-tooth appearance
+• P WAVE: saw-tooth appearance (specifically referred to as flutter waves)

 • PR INTERVAL: cannot be determined